iaciac/lobanet/events.md

 ## Information for Workshop Participants

 ### Schedule
-The workshop will start on Thursday 19 January 2017 at 9:30 (first talk at 10:30) and will end on Friday 20 January 2017 at 16:30 (see schedule).
+The workshop will start on Thursday 19 January 2017 at 9:30 (first talk at 10:30) and will end on Friday 20 January 2017 at 16:30.

 The complete schedule can be found [here](https://github.com/iaciac/lobanet/raw/gh-pages/docs/schedule-wokingham.pdf).